The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: Methodology

 For the purposes of validation, we chose these metallicity prior ranges to match those of \citealt{Cohen25} (hereafter \citetalias{Cohen25}), who measured WLM's SFH from the JWST NIRCam and NIRISS data.
 We did not fix the metallicities or age-metallicity relations (AMRs) to be identical, only the starting and ending ranges.
 These values are commonly adopted in other LG SFH determinations \citep[e.g.,][]{Monelli10a, Monelli16, Weisz14b, Skillman17,Hargis20, Savino23, Savino25, McQuinn24b,McQuinn24a, Cohen25}.

 We modeled observational effects in the CMD (photometric errors and incompleteness) using $3 \times 10^4$ artificial star tests (ASTs).
 The ASTs were distributed uniformly both in color and magnitude over the CMD and spatially throughout the Magellan/FourStar footprint.
-We inserted only 5\% of the total stars per image to avoid effects of self-crowding.
+We inserted only 5\% of the total stars per image to avoid effects of self-crowding, as is commonly done in the literature (e.g., \citealt{Harris08, Piatti12}).
 An artificial star was only considered recovered if it passed all the photometric quality cuts applied to the photometry.
 More details on the photometric quality cuts are available in \citet{Lee21}.

 We adopted a WLM distance modulus of $\mu_0=24.93$~mag ($968$~kpc).
 This is the same value used by \citetalias{Cohen25}.
 This choice provides for self-consistency in SFH comparisons.
-This distance was derived from the tip of the red giant branch \citep[TRGB;][]{Albers19}, and is consistent with commonly adopted distances to WLM measured with the TRGB, J-region asymptotic giant branch (JAGB) method, and Cepheids (e.g., \citealt{McConnachie05, Jacobs09, Lee21, Anand21}).
+This distance was derived from the TRGB \citep{Albers19}, and is consistent with commonly adopted distances to WLM measured with the TRGB, JAGB method, and Cepheids (e.g., \citealt{McConnachie05, Jacobs09, Lee21, Anand21}).

 We adopted a Galactic extinction value of $A_V=0.12$~mag from \citet{Schlafly11}.
 For a \cite{Cardelli89} extinction law and an $R_V=3.1$, this corresponds to $A_J=0.03$~mag and $A_K=0.01$~mag.
 We applied these corrections directly to our photometry before modeling the CMD.
-We did not solve for extinction as part of the CMD modeling.
-We did not include reddening internal to WLM in our modeling as several studies have already demonstrated that WLM has no measurable internal dust \citep[e.g.,][]{Albers19, Lee21, McQuinn24a, Cohen25}.
+We did not solve for internal extinction as part of the CMD modeling.
+Tests with MATCH by \cite{Albers19, McQuinn24a, Cohen25} found zero internal extinction in HST and JWST fields of WLM out to $\sim3r_h$.
+Furthermore, \cite{Lee21} measured the TRGB in three non-overlapping regions within the same FourStar dataset analyzed in this paper, finding non-significant differences in their measured values, and thus concluding that internal reddening in WLM is negligible.
+Therefore, we did not include reddening internal to WLM in our modeling as these studies have already demonstrated that WLM has no measurable internal dust.
+Finally, any self-extinction due to the circumstellar dust in the extended envelopes of AGB stars are already directly built into the \texttt{COLIBRI} isochrones \citep{Marigo08,Marigo17, Pastorelli19, Pastorelli20}.

+We converted the CMD to a Hess diagram with bin sizes of $0.05 \times 0.05$~mag in color and magnitude, respectively.
+The bin sizes were chosen based on the high SNR of our data (SNR $>85$).
+We then fit the binned CMD down to the 90\% completeness limit of $J=20.0$~mag.
+Our fits also included a CMD model of $\sim3300$ Galactic foreground stars generated from the \texttt{TRILEGAL} simulation \citep{Girardi05}.
+While we already removed some foreground contaminants by cross-matching with \textit{Gaia} as described in \S \ref{sec:data}, \cite{Barmby23} showed that \textit{Gaia} foreground removal is incomplete for magnitudes around than the TRGB for galaxies at distances $>450$~kpc.
+Thus, we chose to include this additional foreground model in our CMD modeling to account for any additional faint foreground contaminants.